Summary of Product Characteristics Updated 03-May-2022 | Galen Limited

 Prior to starting treatment with opioids, a discussion should be held with patients to put in place a strategy for ending treatment with codeine in order to minimise the risk of addiction and drug withdrawal syndrome (see section 4.4).

-One or two capsules every four hours as required.
+One to two tablets every four hours as required.

 Children aged 12 and over:

-One capsule to be taken every six hours as required, up to a maximum of four capsules in any 24-hour period.
+One tablet to be taken every six hours as required, up to a maximum of four tablets in any 24-hour period.

 Children aged less than 12 years: